Loganuwu/ReadMeGenerator/README.md

   - [Tests](#Test-Instructions)
   - [Questions](#Questions)
   ## Installation
-  clone github
+  ets
   ## Usage
-  type index.js in ide terminal
+  set

   ## License
-  This project is covered under the BSD 2-Clause "Simplified" License
+  This project is covered under the MIT License
   ## Contributing
-  to contribute, fork the repo
+  set
   ## Tests
-  run index.js and fill in your own answers
+  set
   ## Questions
   - What Language was this written in? - JavaScript
   - where is the live demo? - YouTube link in the description